 If you are planning on sleeping in a hotel, make sure they serve a good breakfast.
 Some hotels offer complimentary breakfast, and sometimes you have to settle an additional bill.

 Either way, most hotels serve continental breakfast, and this gives you an opportunity to fill up on Whole grain toast with nut butter, a plain yoghurt with berries or oatmeal.
 These foods will provide much-needed energy burst and keep you full for hours all while letting you explore a new city with ease.

 #4.
 Bring lots of healthy snacks

 Sometimes when we travel, we end up eating and drinking more than usual, but exploring new countries doesn’t have to compromise your healthy lifestyle.
-Either you are travelling in a car or on a plane, bring lots of healthy snacks on your trip, this way you’ll avoid buying unhealthy snacks at the gas station or overpriced airport shop.
+Whether you are travelling in a car or on a plane, bring lots of healthy snacks on your trip, this way you’ll avoid buying unhealthy snacks at the gas station or overpriced airport shops.

 Solid foods can be transported in checked bags and in a carry-on, and we always bring along a bag of almonds as they are very nutritious and keep us feeling good.
 Before you pack any food items in your bag, make sure you check the rules for travelling with food.
 While you can take pretty much anything on the plane, the requirements and restrictions are mostly due to the size, especially if it’s something you can pour, spread or spill.

 From the moment you book your flight, getting ready to set out on a dream holiday can stir up stress and anxiety.
 From packing your suitcase and getting organised to getting to the airport on time, there are lots to be done before you can even leave the house.
 Not to mention all of the unexpected situations you need to be prepared for.
 Such as getting stuck in traffic, and awful long lanes at security checkpoints at the airport.